idem-lab/traveltime/paper/paper.html.md

 # Example: walking from public transport in Singapore

-In this example we wish to calculate the walking travel time from the nearest mass transit station across the island nation of Singapore --- specifically MRT and LRT stations --- and create a map of this.
+In this example we wish to calculate the walking travel time from the nearest mass transit station across the island nation of Singapore --- specifically Mass Rapid Transit (MRT) and Light Rail Transit (LRT) stations --- and create a map of this.

 ## Prepare the data and download friction surface